Home > when to plant potatoes in georgia

 Mulching

-Mulching can conserve soil moisture and regulate soil temperature.
-You can use straw, pine needles and compost for potatoes.
+Mulch can conserve soil moisture and regulate soil temperature.
+For example, straw, pine needles and compost.
 Mulching can prevent the greening of potatoes.

 How to Grow Potatoes in Georgia?